wp-plugins/spots/readme.txt

 6. A Template Tag replacement of content in the footer of the 2010 theme.

 == Changelog ==

+= 1.3.4 =
+* Fixed: Widgets not working in 4.3
+* Fixed: Notices about deprecated functions

 = 1.3.3 =
 * Fixed: More fixes for WordPress 4.0.1 and the quote problem.